rothgar/justingarrison.com/content/blog/state-of-immutable-linux.md

 But package overlays sometimes break the system.
 This is why ~Red Hat~ IBM is trying to encourage people move away from rpm-ostree with bootc, which doesn't support RPM overlays.
+A downside of ostree is it has a bespoke toolchain to build and distribute updates.
-`bootc` is still ostree under the hood but it's distributed as a ✨container✨ image instead of a tar file (they're the same thing).
+`bootc` is still ostree under the hood, but it's distributed as a ✨container✨ image instead of files.

 Ostree updates in the past were files based.
 You only had to download the files you needed to perform the update.